My style of teaching…

 Yoga is not perfect, it is a practice and I aim to provide you with the knowledge and support you need to take it further.
 Whether that distance takes the shape of movement or breath is up to you.

-You can catch me at Core Collective in Kensington and Knightsbridge, where I work as Head of Yoga.
-You can find my timetable here.
+You can catch me teaching at Flex Chelsea on Fulham Road.
+You’ll find my timetable here.
 The energy there is amazing - I hope you’ll join us.